junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin announces it is finished after a while, as he caps the cans.
 The pattern with the information looks similar to the other times, except for a little adjustment to note a different location.
 The full art, however, it's entirely something new.
 It's the night sky and the dark space with millions of shining stars and planets.
 But not quite like what they really look like in deep space, it's the image that only exists in Anakin's head.
 The planets are vibrant, lively, spinning, taking the patches of space on the wall next to them rotate with it.
 The colors are intertwining together, one star is a mixture of blue and green, emitting a woodsy feeling; another is burning red and orange, looking like the Mustafar system from Obi-Wan's knowledge; there's also one that's darker with rings, one shinier and looking all watery...

+Anakin regards his own work, saying quietly, "One day, I want to visit all these stars."

-Obi-Wan is stunned at the art.
+Obi-Wan is stunned at the art, completely wordless.
 Anakin seems to be amused by his reaction.

 "Come on, tell me they're all wrong and stars don't really look like that," he says.